mgansler/react-css-grid-virtualized/README.md

 ### Known Limitations

-Browser enforce a limit how many tracks are allowed for each dimension in a CSS Grid due to memory limitations.
+Browsers enforce a limit how many tracks are allowed for each dimension in a CSS GridFc due to memory limitations.
 This number varies from browser to browser.
 For [Chrome](https://bugs.chromium.org/p/chromium/issues/detail?id=688640) it is 1,000, for [Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=1336679) 10.000.
 This means that if you want to have a gallery (or any grid) with more than 1000 rows and/or columns you need to find a workaround, e.g. a grid of grids.
-But even that the limitations still apply so maybe you want to use some other technique such as pagination.
+But even then the limitations still apply so maybe you want to use some other technique such as pagination.